wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image101](./images/media/image101.png)</kbd>

 You can configure multiple include files, for example one file for security-config.xml and another one for resource specific configuration settings like for databases or JMS.
 Now let's test if the **include** works.

-10. Save the **server.xml** file.
-11. From the Visual Studio Code terminal, start the Liberty server instance via the following command:
+10. From the Visual Studio Code terminal, start the Liberty server instance via the following command:

         wlp/bin/server run defaultServer